JensJoschi/variability_timing/unused.md

 all kinds of DRC analysis were problematic because the slope models may not have a single likelihood maximum (slope may be anything from steep to infinity) which is why we switched to MCMC.
 This allowed also variance partitioning according to the new hypothesis laid out in manuscript
 * we initially included models on canalization ~ mean winter (as surrogate for amplitude in winter) but the lack of canalized reaction norms did not allow further exploration
+* we correlated the bet-hedging/plasticity balance (variance composition) with the colour of environmental noise (temperature autocorrelation), expecting that bet-hedging is not required when the organism can predict winter onset based on a high temperature autocorrelation.
+This approach was dropped as it is very circumstantial.

 ## Searches that were conducted but not used
 * search for diapause termination: